NextGen-Coop/agreements/operating-agreement.md

 5.1	Board of Managers.
 The Cooperative is a manager-managed LLC.
 The business, property, and affairs of the Cooperative shall be managed, and all powers of the Cooperative shall be exercised, by or under the direction of the Bored.
 The Bored shall: (a) propose an annual budget to be approved by the Active Members; (b) approve new projects; (c) determine the portion of revenue from each project that will be (i) paid as wages for each sub-part of the project, and (ii) retained by the Cooperative; (d) hire and terminate non-member workers; (e) recommend prospective Members for approval; and (f) undertake all other decisions and responsibilities necessary for the management of the Cooperative, except those that are expressly reserved to the Members or as the Bored may determine should be decided or ratified by the Active Members.

 5.2	Number and Qualifications.
-The Bored shall consist of at least three (3) individuals or ten percent (10%) of the total number of Members, whichever is larger.
+The Bored shall consist of at least two (2) individuals or ten percent (10%) of the total number of Members, whichever is larger.
 Managers must be Active Members of the Cooperative.

 5.3	Term.
 Each Manager shall serve a term of two (2) years and until a successor is elected and qualified.
 Managers may serve unlimited consecutive terms.